 So presenting lactic acid as some kind of metabolic bogeyman that massage can get rid of is wrong, wrong, wrong on many levels.
 And any other metabolic waste is even less likely to fit the bill.
 So this is another nail in the coffin of the biologically illiterate notion that massage somehow “detoxifies.”

 But it gets worse.
 Now it’s time for a plot twist.

 Massage is toxic?

 Technically.
 But so is good scotch.
 And hard exercise.

 Not only is massage not a detoxification treatment in any sense, it is actually the opposite: a toxifying treatment.
 A little bit.
 Sometimes.

-However, many physical and metabolic stresses cause milder rhabdo-like states — even just intense exercise, and probably massage as well.
-This is substantiated by a case study of acute rhabdomyolysis caused by intense massage,14 by many well-documented cases of exertional or “white collar” rhabdo, and by the strong similarity between PMSM and ordinary exercise soreness (delayed-onset muscle soreness).
+Many physical and metabolic stresses cause milder rhabdo-like states — even just intense exercise, and probably massage as well.
+This is substantiated by a case study of acute rhabdomyolysis caused by intense massage,16 by many well-documented cases of exertional or “white collar” rhabdo, and by the strong similarity between PMSM and ordinary exercise soreness (delayed-onset muscle soreness).

 Nor can massage get rid of any rhabdo it causes.
 You can’t “flush” the rhabdo cocktail away with massage, or drinking a little extra water — or any amount of water.
 PMSM is just an unavoidable mild side effect of strong massage, just like soreness after intense exercise.
 I have a detailed article just about rhabdo, which explains exactly why it can’t be “flushed.”
 The rest of this article explains the futility of flushing in more general terms.